AnyFetch/developers.anyfetch.com/authentication.md

 $ curl "https://api.anyfetch.com?oauth_access_token=${OAUTH-TOKEN}"
 ```

+> Please note: this is really insecure.
+Anyone with the URL can view the token and reuse it.
+This should only be used for testing purposes.

 ### Error codes

 * Using no authentication in a request will result in `401 Authorization Required`